 Stephen McHattie as Adrian/Andrew, Rosemary’s matured titular baby, delivers an over-the-top method performance that is uncomfortably out of sync with all the other cast members, except Gordon.

 Ben Spurling, MOVIES and MANIA

 “Everything involving Duke and her young child on the run from evil Satanists is cheaply done but automatically fun.
 Flash-forwarding the “action” years into the future is a mistake that the film should never have attempted in the first place.
 Lizard-faced Stephen McHattie is well cast as the adult demon seed Andrew/Adrien, but has little to do but act confused.”
 Kindertrauma

 “Suffering from such maladies as a psychotic script, some stilted acting, and sub-par special effects (whenever such things are attempted) you may correctly assume that this sequel to Roman Polanski’s 1968 suspense film does not live up to its heritage.
 What a pleasant surprise, then, to find that this ultra-obscure sequel to a horror classic is a wacky 70s Doom film full of hallucinogenic images and a constantly downbeat tone.”
 Groovy Doom

-“The acting, directing, writing, pacing, and climax where all horrendously bad.
-There is not one redeeming thing going for the film (and for a laugh, it tries to recreate the famous rape scene from the first film).
-It’s just sad to watch.
+“The acting, directing, writing, pacing, and climax are all horrendously bad.
+There is not one redeeming thing going for the film […] It’s just sad to watch.
 Stick with the original, and count your blessings if you haven’t seen this.”
 Karmic Cop